Blair1233/Class24/1-Lesson-Plans/15-Web-Vulnerabilities-and-Hardening/1/LessonPlan.md

   - Security analysts would also have to try multiple payloads to determine which ones will end up working.

-    - 📚 Distribute the following resource that lists thousands of available SQL injection payloads to test: [Medium: SQL Injection Payload List](https://medium.com/@ismailtasdelen/sql-injection-payload-list-b97656cfd66b).
+    - 📚 Distribute the following resource that lists thousands of available SQL injection payloads to test: [SQL Injection Payload Tutorial](https://techyrick.com/sql-injection-payload-tutorial/).

 - **Variety of attacks**